Tony Scott: Hollywood success

-Unreleased projects
+Unrealised projects

-Scott developed a film adaptation of Clifford Irving's novel Tom Mix and Pancho Villa (1981) for over a decade.
-In November 2003, he scouted locations in Mexico, and Steven Zaillian was writing the screenplay.
-"This is Lawrence of Arabia meets The Wild Bunch, a huge film with trains, cavalry, thousands of soldiers in uniform and on horseback," Scott said.

-In late 2006, Scott announced a remake of the action thriller The Warriors (1979).
-"The original Warriors was New York in the 1970s, and everything went upwards, everything went vertically.
-And now I'm making it a contemporary thing and doing it in L.A., so everything is horizontal.
-So my vision of The Warriors is Los Angeles in 2007 and the gangs, instead of being 30, are going to be 3,000 or 5,000," he said.
-Scott met with actual gang members for research: "I've met all the heads of all the different gangs, so I've already educated myself.
-They all said, 'Listen dude, if you get this on we'll sign a treaty and we'll all stand on the Long Beach Bridge.
-There'll be 150,000 members there.
-It'll look like the L.A.
-Marathon.
-Scott was simultaneously developing a drama project titled Emma's War about British foreign aid worker Emma McCune.
-Scott said in October 2006, "It's been a difficult piece to crack.
-We had one writer aboard who did a pass at the script and didn't get it, but we've got someone else onboard now who I'm going to make live down there and smell it, touch it, feel it.
-There's nothing that can compare to that kind of first-hand experience."

 Tom Cruise was with Scott just two days prior to the director's suicide, scouting locations for a sequel to Top Gun, scheduled for production in 2013.
 In December 2012, Paramount announced that the project was officially cancelled, but they would go ahead with a 3D IMAX remastering of the original Top Gun, which was released on 8 February 2013.
-In June 2013, it was confirmed by Bruckheimer that Top Gun 2 had been greenlighted once again, with director Joseph Kosinski taking over for Scott.
-The film, Top Gun: Maverick, was released on 27 May 2022, and was both a critical and financial success, and is the highest grossing film of 2022.
+In June 2013, it was confirmed by Bruckheimer that Top Gun 2 had been greenlighted once again, with Joseph Kosinski announced as the project's new director in June 2017.
+The film, Top Gun: Maverick, was released on 27 May 2022, and was both a critical and financial success, and is the second-highest grossing film of 2022.
 Top Gun: Maverick was posthumously dedicated to Scott.

-Scott was also slated to direct Narco Sub, from a script by David Guggenheim and Mark Bomback, about "a disgraced American naval officer forced to pilot a sub carrying a payload of cocaine to America."
-Scott was also considering a remake of the classic western The Wild Bunch (1969).
+At the time of his death, Scott was also slated to direct Narco Sub, from a script by David Guggenheim and Mark Bomback, about "a disgraced American naval officer forced to pilot a sub carrying a payload of cocaine to America", and the action film Lucky Strike, with Vince Vaughn slated to star.
+Scott also considered a remake of the classic western The Wild Bunch (1969), and an adaptation of the comic book limited series Nemesis by Mark Millar.